dmcgoldrick/17-antiviral-COVID19-siRNA/README.md

 5.1) generate the free energy of binding difference between the virus, and human transcriptome and genome (not released here yet)
 6) inspect the distribution of target sites on the annotated Wuhan-Hu-1 genome for the targeting sites (see WH1.png)

 So these siRNA are now available for clinical research testing against cases of Wuhan-Hu-1 that are not responding to vaccines or other therapy.
-The sequence plus the antisense RNA can be ordered from some sequence sources below and anealed in suitable buffer to generate the siRNA (among other sources)
+The sequence plus the antisense RNA can be ordered from some sequence sources below and thee oligos annealed in a suitable buffer to generate siRNA (and among other sources)

-A method for delivery is proposed - see Simple Clinical Delivery Methods below
+A method for delivery is proposed - see Simple Clinical Delivery Methods

 # Sequence Sources:
 sequences can be ordered here: